MichaelCurrin/twitterverse/docs/development/models.md

 # Models

 Documentation on the structure of models in the database.
-See the _models_ directory in the repo.
+See the [lib/models](https://github.com/MichaelCurrin/twitterverse/blob/master/app/models/) module in the repo.

 ## Places and Trends models